nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 ## Custom scripts

-Real-world pipelines use a lot of custom user scripts (BASH, R, Python, etc.) Nextflow allows you to consistently use and manage these scripts.
+Real-world pipelines use a lot of custom user scripts (BASH, R, Python, etc.).
+Nextflow allows you to consistently use and manage these scripts.
 Simply put them in a directory named `bin` in the pipeline project root.
 They will be automatically added to the pipeline execution `PATH`.

 For example, create a file named `fastqc.sh` with the following content: